Published January 2016 | Revised November 23, 2024

 As a general guideline, create an Excel worksheet that shows the information reported to CRA.
 Add a section to what CRA says they have on record.
 Calculate and analyze the differences.

 Stated another way ... you are basically creating an analysis of information on your records vs. information on CRA statements that was filed during the year; then subtracting the two.
-You need to investigate any variances to determine in errors were made.
+You need to investigate any variances to determine what errors, if any, were made.

-In QuickBooks, you can view your previously filed reports; for example look at the sales tax report, under Reports> Sales Tax> Previously filed reports, to see what your set of books is telling you.
-You should be able to find the assessment notice online with CRA for what they received.
+In QuickBooks Online, you can view your previously filed reports; for example look at the sales tax report, under Taxes> Sales Tax> Filed section, to see what your set of books is telling you.
+Under each period filed, you can view the summary.
+You should be able to find the assessment notice (or transaction processed) online with CRA for what they received.

-I'm crossing my fingers that the "close date" function was used each time government report was submitted.
+I'm crossing my fingers that the "close date" function was used each time a government report was submitted otherwise it could get messy.

 Sharon from Thunder Bay, Ontario asked: I have just started doing books for this company.